lambdaclass/lambda_ethereum_consensus/docs/bitvectors.md

 0000001 00000011
 ```

-Similar to our decimal system of representation, the symbols to the left represent the most significant values, and the ones to the left, the least significant ones.
+Similar to our decimal system of representation, the symbols to the left represent the most significant values, and the ones to the right, the least significant ones.

-Note that this we need two bytes to represent it.
-This is most CPUs can address bytes, but not bits.
+Note that we need two bytes to represent this number.
+Most CPUs can address bytes, but not individual bits.
 That is, when we refer to an address in memory, we refer to the whole byte, and the next address corresponds to the next byte.

 We can also think about this number as the byte array `be = [1, 3]`.
 Here, the least significant byte is the one with the highest index `be[1] = 3` and the most significant byte is the one with the lowest index `be[0] = 1`.